We can help you:

 - ensure that you and the University are not exposed to undue personal or commercial risk.

-We provide support across all phases of ICT procurement, including:
+We provide support across all phases of procurement - UQ Procurement Procedure Process Map.

 Approved supply arrangements

-UQ has access to approved supply arrangements that make it easier, faster and more cost-effective to purchase certain ICT products and services.
+UQ has access to approved supply arrangements that make purchasing certain ICT products and services easier, faster, and more cost-effective.

 Where a supply arrangement exists, you should purchase the items you require through the established supply channel.
-For information on existing ICT supply arrangements, contact ICT Procurement.
+For information on existing ICT supply arrangements, refer to approved supply arrangements or contact ICT Procurement team at ict.procurement@uq.edu.au.

 You must purchase commonly used ICT products through UQeMarket, unless there is a genuine and documented requirement to seek alternative products.